 Assets in the course of construction comprise capital expenditure on ongoing developments under the Company's capital investment programme.
-Projects in progress at 31 December 2020 at Aberdeen International Airport include airfield survey works, taxiway resurfacing and upgrades to customer self-service machines.
+Projects in progress at 31 December 2021 at Aberdeen International Airport include upgrades to the common user passenger processing system and enhanced security search equipment.